nordic-institute/X-Road/doc/terms_x-road_docs.md

 ## 3 Trust services

-**Approved certification service provider** – Provider of a trust service approved on X-Road, who provides at least following trust services approved on X-Road: service of authentication certificate of security server, service of signature certificate of a member, and sertificate validation service (OCSP).
+**Approved certification service provider** – Provider of a trust service approved on X-Road, who provides at least following trust services approved on X-Road: service of authentication certificate of security server, service of signature certificate of a member, and certificate validation service (OCSP).

 **Approved timestamp service provider** – Provider of a trust service approved on X-Road, who provides the timestamp service.